Granite Point Mortgage Trust Inc. (GPMT) Shares Down Despite Recent Market Volatility

 JMP Securities gave a rating of “Mkt Outperform” to GPMT, setting the target price at $10 in the report published on March 26th of the previous year.

-During the last 5 trading sessions, GPMT fell by -3.80%, which changed the moving average for the period of 200-days by -43.67% in comparison to the 20-day moving average, which settled at $6.08.
-In addition, Granite Point Mortgage Trust Inc. saw 4.48% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, GPMT fell by -14.77%, which changed the moving average for the period of 200-days by -52.84% in comparison to the 20-day moving average, which settled at $5.84.
+In addition, Granite Point Mortgage Trust Inc. saw -7.09% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for GPMT